belkacem-inelecer/MCL-Particle-Filters-Example/README.md

 - **Update with measurements**: When a sensor measurement (position) is available, the particles are weighted based on their likelihood given the measurement.
 - **Prediction**: The particles are then moved using a simple motion model (in this case, circular movement).
 - **Resampling**: To focus on the more probable particles, resampling is performed based on the weights.
-- **Recurse**: The filter process repeats, constantly refining the robot's localization.
+- **Recurse**: The filter process repeats, constantly refining the robot’s localization.

 ---